sameer-gupta1393/Sharewear/readme.md

-Rentomine is a MERN stack project whose goal is to connect people those who wanted to rent their clothes to other's.
+Rentomine is a MERN stack project which enable its users to rent out their clothes for small passive income

 it has two parts backend and frontend .